-Summary table of deviations from aim for mackerel.
+Summary tal ble of deviati ons from aim f for mackerel.

-Area Deviation
+Area Type of Deviation

 measurement

-IIa, IIIa, IIIbcd, IV Age 257%
+IIa, IIIa, IIIbcd, IV Length 66%

-IIIaN Length 0%

-IIIaN Age 0%

-Vb Length 0%

-٧٥ Age 0%
+Age 130%

-In area IIIaN length and age measurements were required on only one individual and in area Vb length and age measurements were required on no individuals.
+In area Vb length and age measurements were required on no individuals.

 The reason for sampling in excess of the requirements in area IIa, IIIa, IIIbcd, IV is that a number of strata needed to be covered: areas, time (quarters) and size grade and that when taking a sample, a full box is taken.